FernandoDanielArroyo/OpenFoodFacts/README.md

 ## Features

-Features from images were extracted using :huggingface: implementation of visual transformers (ViT, Swin).
+Features from images were extracted using huggingface implementation of visual transformers (ViT, Swin).
 Embeddings are able to be extracted using the embedings.py script
 ```
 python embedings.py google/vit-base-patch16-224